jselvi/AndroidPINCrack/README.md

+**DEPRECATED!
+This script has not been used since 2015 or before, so it may not work in modern Android devices.
+ARCHIVED.**

 AndroidPINCrack is a Python script that bruteforce the Android Passcode given the hash and salt.
 Of course there are some other faster ways to crack than a python script, but it can be useful for numeric passcoders or wordlist attack.

-**WARNING! (year 2020): This script has been not tested in the last 5 years or more, so it may not work in modern Android devices.**

 ```
 $ ./AndroidPINCrack.py